max-lee-dev/hackertype/README.md

 TODO:
 - FIX INDENTATION BUGS (conditional, the website fucked some of them up, will fix overtime)
+- remove the line if user gets it wrong/doesnt press enter
 - include more stats at the end (words got wrong etc)
 - make word limit to solutions
 - add user-set time limit